 I am Torstein.
-I love working with complex Unix and Linux systems comprised of components such as HTTP servers, web caches, load balancers, distributed memory caches, databases, LDAP and application servers.
+I love working with complex Unix and Linux systems with lots of HTTP servers, web caches, load balancers, distributed memory caches, databases, LDAP and application servers.
 Making them all play together is a treat.

 I've been fortunate to work on some of the biggest European web sites and newspapers, helping the customer with everything from operating system patching, database, LDAP, web server, cache server, application server and frontend performance tuning to application development and development methodology.

 Distributed development is something I'm comfortable and have great experience with.
-I've worked with multinational teams in several time zones from January 2007 to January 2013 and am used to the challenges (and benefits!) of many nationalities and cultural backgrounds.
+I've worked with multinational teams in several time since January 2007 and am used to the challenges (and benefits!) of many nationalities and cultural backgrounds.

 Getting teams to function optimally, making everyone feel valued and boost the team's development velocity is a hugely challenging and equally rewarding experience that is also the core of my MSc in Human Resource Management.